 Welcome to GraniteAcres Ranch

 We were scheduled to do Linear Appraisal for the 3rd year in a row, however the craziness that is 2020 put a stop to that.
 We are hopeful it will happen in 2021.
 Also, for 2021 we are going to make a 2nd attempt at doing milk test.
 Everyone I've talked to has said that you get much better results if your does freshen earlier in the year, so they aren't hitting their peak as it gets hot and production naturally goes down.
-I am not up to having all of my does freshen in January, and milking 20+ in the freezing cold, however.
-So, my plan is to freshen 5-6 does in January, and the remainder in April/May.
-All of course will be on test, however the January does will be the ones I focus on keeping on test, and the others will be dried up after Linear Appraisal and shows are done.
+I am not up to having all of my does freshen in January or February, and milking 20+ in the freezing cold, however.
+So, my plan is to freshen 5-6 does in February, and the remainder in April/May.
+All, of course, will be on test, however the February does will be the ones I focus on keeping on test, and the others will be dried up after Linear Appraisal and shows are done.
 This is the only way I can come up with that is feasible for me with my work/kids/home/goat/life schedule.

 In 2018 we participated in Linear Appraisal for the 2nd time, and milk test for the first time.
 We learned a lot, and though we didn't have as many of our girls get milk stars as I had hoped, I know that it was in large part on me, and not them.
 Still, we had 3 does receive their Superior Genetics awards in 2018, and once we send in our dry sheets for milk test we will have 2 that earned stars.
 In 2019 we attended the ADGA National Show in Redmond, OR, so decided not to participate in milk test this year.
 We did do Linear Appraisal again, and are thrilled with having 2 of our home bred girls get VEEE90 scores!